TerabyteX/WeedCSharpClient/README.md

 Weed-CSharp-Client
 ==================

-C# client library for the Weed-FS
+C# client library for the SeaweedFS

 It needs .NET4 or newer, otherwise you must implement the get and post methods.